ordina-jworks/ordina-jworks.github.io/_posts/2020-03-28-Healthcare-on-FHIR.md

 >  *- HL7 (Health Level Seven International)*

 This relatively new protocol has several advantages:
-- The FHIR specification is free for use, open source with no restrictions and entirely available online at [https://www.hl7.org/fhir/](https://www.hl7.org/fhir){:target="_blank" rel="noopener noreferrer"}.
+- The FHIR specification is free to use, open source with no restrictions and entirely available online at [https://www.hl7.org/fhir/](https://www.hl7.org/fhir){:target="_blank" rel="noopener noreferrer"}.
   It has been licensed under the Creative Commons Public Domain License, a license that permits the following: “You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.”
 - It has a strong focus on fast and easy implementation by using common tools, formats and web-based technologies without a steep learning curve.
   Multiple implementation libraries are available with many examples to kickstart development.